reinhart1010/nix/docs/en/common/git-check-ignore.md

 ---
 # git check-ignore

-Analyze and debug Git ignore / exclude (".gitignore") files.
+Analyze and debug Git ignore/exclude (".gitignore") files.
 More information: <https://git-scm.com/docs/git-check-ignore>.

 - Check whether a file or directory is ignored: